tock/tock/doc/reference/trd-appid.md

 process in the `CredentialsApproved` state, it determines whether to run the process based on its Application Identifier, Short ID, and the Application Binary version number (stored in the Program Header, described in Section 5.1).
-At boot, the kernel starts a process if:
+At boot, the kernel starts a process if either of:

   - The process has a unique Application Identifier and Short ID,
   - The process has a higher Application Binary version number than